dctime/signals/issues and todo.md

 output slot should not able to modify

 research station item chamber data needs to be stored

+research station should check input signal to add progress

+recipe needs a formula input of signal from output to input